The NNHS Wellness Department is made up of three disciplines:

 - Driver Education

-Health education is an extremely important aspect in the total educational growth of every student.
+We believe: Health education is an extremely important aspect in the total educational growth of every student.
 In District #203, health education is based on the wellness model, which integrates the social, mental, emotional, spiritual and physical dimensions of health in order to promote a healthy lifestyle.
 Cooperation among the school, home, and community is imperative in providing information and values to promote wellness in every student.

 Driver Education Philosophy